joe-lynch/intelligent-agents/README.md

 This folder contains all the Java classes that the agents use, such as updating coordinates, performing A* search navigation, adding obstacle coordinates, etc.

 #### src/asl
 This folder contains the agents written in AgentSpeak.
 Look at these files to understand how AgentSpeak works, and how the agents move and communicate with eachother.
-It different to tradiitional programming so might have a learning curve, be sure to use the resources I have laid out below.
+It is different to traditional programming so might have a learning curve, be sure to use the resources I have laid out below.
 There are three agents to pick up gold, three agents to pick up diamonds, and a basic agent that is used during the first scenario.

 ## More information
 For more information about getting started with Jason [see here](http://jason.sourceforge.net/mini-tutorial/getting-started/).